 Consignment program benefits

-- Save big — Save $4 on each admission ticket and $5 on each Midway ride-all-day wristband
+- Save — Save up to $2 on each admission ticket and $5 on each Midway ride-all-day wristband

 - Plan a group getaway — Gather your family for a reunion, coordinate a staff retreat or plan a day of family fun